hypermedia-app/Alcaeus/docs/latest/representations/root.md

 Sometimes the request will be redirected not to a document but to a completely different resource.
 In such case the correct resource, as identified by the redirect target will be returned as the `root`.

+## Error responses

+Alcaeus out of the box supports [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807) `application/problem+json` responses, and it will attempt to select the right node from the JSON parsed as JSON-LD.

+Ideally, it would have `rdf:type hydra:Error`.
+If that is not present, alcaeus will select the topmost resource, ie. one which is not an object node.

 ## Custom root selection policies

 TBD